luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 transaction become the potential inputs for a future transaction.
 Each transaction must contain a digital signature that proves ownership of the inputs being spent, which any node on the network can independently validate[^andreas_antonopoulos-mastering_bitcoin].
 The diagram below shows this chain of dependency: an initial 60 BTC UTXO is spent in Transaction 0, which creates two new outputs.
-The first output (10 BTC) is later consumed as the input for Transaction 1, which in turn creates a 9 BTC output that becomes the input for Transaction 2.
+The first output (10 BTC) is later consumed as the input for Transaction 1, creating a 9 BTC output that becomes the input for Transaction 2.
 This demonstrates how value flows from one transaction to the next over time.

 ```mermaid
 graph LR